 Jin Cao, Sining Chen, Sean Kennedy, Nicolás Kim, Lisa Zhang.
 (2017).
 Extracting Mobile User Behavioral Similarity via Cell-Level Location Trace.
 20th IEEE Global Internet Symposium (GI 2017).
 (Accepted).

 Nicolás Kim*, Dane Wilburne*, Sonja Petrović, Alessandro Rinaldo.
 (2016).
 On the Geometry and Extremal Properties of the Edge-Degeneracy Model.
 Third SDM Workshop on Mining Networks and Graphs.

 Nicolás Kim.
 (2016).
 The Effect of Data Swapping on Analyses of American Community Survey Data.
 Journal of Privacy and Confidentiality: Vol. 7: Iss.
 1, Article 3.
 Code, arXiv link.

-I was a statistics research intern at Bell Labs over this past summer.
+I was a statistics research intern at Bell Labs during the summer of 2016.

-I will be presenting a poster at the ASA Pittsburgh Spring Banquet on March 17th.
-The poster will be about my work on a particular algebraic statistical network model, the edge-degeneracy ERGM.
+I presented a poster at the American Statistical Association's Pittsburgh Spring Banquet on March 17, 2016.
+The poster is be about some work on a particular algebraic statistical network model, the edge-degeneracy ERGM.
 Link to the poster.
-This poster will also be presented at the Innovation with Impact meeting at CMU on April 7th.
+This poster was also be presented at the Innovation with Impact meeting at CMU on April 7, 2016.